Laurie Metcalf: 1999–2007: Established actress

 From 1999 to 2001, Metcalf costarred with Norm Macdonald on The Norm Show (later known as Norm), which ran for three seasons (1999–2001), and later starred opposite Nathan Lane in the 2003 comedy series Charlie Lawrence, which was cancelled after the airing of two episodes.
 In 2008, Metcalf starred in The CW dramedy Easy Money, as the matriarch of a family of loan sharks.
 The series was canceled after three episodes.
 Through this period, Metcalf had guest-starring roles on series such as Absolutely Fabulous, Malcolm in the Middle (as Susan Welker, Lois' younger sister), My Boys, Frasier, Portlandia, Without a Trace, and Grey's Anatomy, the last of which she played opposite her ex-husband Jeff Perry.
 Her work on the Tony Shalhoub-led Monk and the ABC ensemble comedy drama Desperate Housewives earned her a further two Primetime Emmy Award nominations for Outstanding Guest Actress in a Comedy Series.

 Metcalf voiced Andy's mother in the Disney-Pixar animated film Toy Story (1995), reprising the role in Toy Story 2 (1999), Toy Story 3 (2010), and Toy Story 4 (2019).
 All four films were huge financial and critical successes, grossing well over a collective billion dollars.
 In 1997, she portrayed Debbie Salt in the horror film Scream 2.
 She made a brief foray into television films in the late 1990s, portraying the real-life gun control activist Carolyn McCarthy in the NBC film The Long Island Incident (1998).

 In the 2000s, Metcalf became known mostly for her voice work in film.
 In 2002, she voiced Sarah Hawkins in the Disney animated Treasure Planet (2002).
 Despite the film receiving positive reviews, the film was a financial box office failure.
 In 2007, she voiced Lucille Krunklehorn-Robinson in the Disney animated film Meet the Robinsons.
 The film, like Treasure Planet, was met with mixed reviews.
 A. O. Scott of The New York Times wrote: "Meet the Robinsons is surely one of the worst theatrically released animated features issued under the Disney label in quite some time".
 Metcalf did not feature in many live action films during this period but she did appear in the raunchy comedy Beer League (2006), the Jim Carrey-led comedy remake Fun with Dick and Jane (2005), the coming-of-age drama Georgia Rule (2006) with Jane Fonda and Lindsay Lohan, and the war drama Stop Loss (2008) with Ryan Phillippe, Channing Tatum and Joseph Gordon-Levitt.

-In 2007, Metcalf made her first appearance as Mary Cooper, the mother of Sheldon Cooper, one of the main characters, on the top-rated CBS sitcom The Big Bang Theory.
-She would reprise the role repeatedly over its twelve-season run, and in 2016, her performance earned Metcalf her fourth nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
+In 2007, Metcalf made her first appearance as Mary Cooper, the mother of Sheldon Cooper, one of the main characters, on the CBS sitcom The Big Bang Theory.
+She reprised the role repeatedly over its twelve-season run, and in 2016, her performance earned Metcalf her fourth nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.
 Her daughter, Zoe Perry portrayed a younger version of Mary in the spinoff prequel series Young Sheldon.